chzbrgr71/acs-simulator-demo/README.md

   * Create an Azure Service Bus Queue, Azure documentDB, and Slack Channel.
   * When running containers, you must update the below environment variables
-  * To save time, you can pull base container from Docker Hub and build the containers in advance
+  * To save time, you can pull the containers from Docker Hub or build in advance

   ```
   docker pull chzbrgr71/acs-simulator-demo:base
+  docker pull chzbrgr71/acs-simulator-demo:simulator
+  docker pull chzbrgr71/acs-simulator-demo:retriever
+  docker pull chzbrgr71/acs-simulator-demo:slacker
   ```

-  * Build the 3 containers (simulator, retriever, slacker).
-Or run `setup.sh`:
+  * To build from source (or run `setup.sh`):

   ```
   docker build -t chzbrgr71/acs-simulator-demo:simulator simulator